webiwg/acessibilidade-web-pt/webaim/artigos/deficiencias-cognitivas/index.md

 ---
 layout: translation
 date: 2013-08-09 # Data de ultima atualização do original
-title: "Cognitive Disabilities" # Titulo traduzido
+title: "Deficiências Cognitivas" # Titulo traduzido
 description: "The concept of cognitive disabilities is extremely broad, and not always well-defined.
 In loose terms, a person with a cognitive disability has greater difficulty with one or more types of mental tasks than the average person.